SaraPetre/github_wiki_create_the_first_page_with_selenium_1.0/README.md

-# Python script to be able to automatly create the first wiki page in Github.
+# Python script to be able to automatically create the first wiki page in Github.

 # The script will:
 * Navigate to github.com